LABSN-pubs/2018-pupil-lisdiff/pubs/manuscript/manuscript.md

 ## Stimuli

+The methods for this study closely follow those in @McCloyEtAl2017.
 Stimuli comprised spoken English alphabet letters from the ISOLET v1.3 corpus [@ColeEtAl1990alt] from one female and one male talker. <!-- Mean fundamental frequencies of the unprocessed recordings were 103 Hz (male talker)